Kyle Higashioka Preview, Player Props: Yankees vs. Nationals

 - Higashioka is batting .232 with eight doubles, eight home runs and 12 walks.

-- Looking at the 67 games he has played this year, he's went deep in eight of them (11.9%), and in 3.7% of his trips to the dish.
+- Looking at the 67 games he has played this year, he's hit a home run in eight of them (11.9%), and in 3.7% of his trips to the plate.

 - He has scored in 17 of 67 games (25.4%), including multiple runs twice.